streetturtle/awesome-wm-widgets/RatesWidget/readme.md

 # Rates Widget

 Widget for Awesome WM which displays the currency rate between Swiss Frank and Euro.
 For the rate API it uses [fixer.io](http://fixer.io/) - JSON API for foreign exchange rates and currency conversion.
-And a python script whihc calls this API.
+And a python script which calls this API.